upper-town/web_app/README.md

 ### Rails Views

-A view template should only contain presentation layer code, rendering view partials with data received from controllers and it can use presenters.
+A view template should only contain presentation layer code, rendering view partials or `ViewComponent` with data received from controllers and it can use presenters.

 ### Rails Models